 Growing up, I was shy but into sport.
 I played football and tennis to a high level and was a pretty good all-round athlete.
 I had talent when it came to tennis, but I didn’t have the belief to explore that fully.
 If I believed in having regrets, that would be mine!

-Building knowledge
+Building knowledge and noticing patterns

 Training Others